solana-foundation/developer-content/docs/intro/quick-start.md

-Your wallet is actually just an account owned by the System Program, where the main purpose of the wallet account is to store your SOL balance (amount in the lamports field).
+Your wallet is actually just an account owned by the System Program, where the main purpose of the wallet account is to store your SOL balance (amount in the `lamports` field).

 ---

-At its core, all Solana accounts are represented in a standard format called the AccountInfo.
+At its core, all Solana accounts are represented in a standard format called the `AccountInfo`.
 The [AccountInfo](https://github.com/solana-labs/solana/blob/27eff8408b7223bb3c4ab70523f8a8dca3ca6645/sdk/program/src/account_info.rs#L19-L36) data type is the base data structure for all Solana Accounts.

 Let's break down the fields in the output:

-- data: This field contains what we generally refer to as the account "data".
+- `data` - This field contains what we generally refer to as the account "data".
   For a wallet, it's empty (0 bytes), but other accounts use this field to store any arbitrary data as a serialized buffer of bytes.
-- executable: A flag that indicates whether the account is an executable program.
-For wallets and any accounts that store state, this is false.
+- `executable` - A flag that indicates whether the account is an executable program.
+For wallets and any accounts that store state, this is `false`.
-- owner: This field shows which program controls the account.
-For wallets, it's always the System Program, with the address 11111111111111111111111111111111.
+- `owner` - This field shows which program controls the account.
+For wallets, it's always the System Program, with the address `11111111111111111111111111111111`.
-- lamports: The account's balance in lamports (1 SOL = 1,000,000,000 lamports).
+- `lamports` - The account's balance in lamports (1 SOL = 1,000,000,000
+  lamports).
-- rentEpoch: A legacy field related to Solana's deprecated rent collection mechanism (currently not in use).
+- `rentEpoch` - A legacy field related to Solana's deprecated rent collection mechanism (currently not in use).
-- space: Indicates byte capacity (length) of the data field, but is not a field in the AccountInfo type
+- `space` - Indicates byte capacity (length) of the `data` field, but is not a field in the `AccountInfo` type

 </details>